What is a babysitter, and what is this entire website about? That's what I'm going to discuss in this article.

-In this article I'll talk about what a babysitter is, what kind of job duties they have, the hours they work, how much they typically charge, and more.
+In this article, I'll talk about what a babysitter is, what kind of job duties they have, the hours they work, how much they typically charge, and more.

 They don't have a regular schedule and are usually just on call whenever parents request their services.

 In some places, organizations such as the Red Cross or YMCA run training courses for young babysitters.
-These focus on first aid and safety for infants and young children and give babysitters the information to keep themselves and the kids they care for safe in various situations.
+These focus on first aid and safety for infants and young children and give babysitters the information needed to keep themselves and the kids they care for safe in various situations.

 Babysitters most commonly work for one family once or twice a week, for about four hours at a time.
 They may also babysit for other families on their off days.

-Learn about the subtle differences between babysitters and nannies by reading our full article: Babysitter vs nanny (what's best for your family).
+Learn about the subtle differences between babysitters and nannies by reading our full article: Babysitter vs. Nanny (what's best for your family).